Key Takeaways

 A normal sleep cycle graph showing the time spent in N1, N2, N3, and REM stages of sleep.

-REM sleep is one of the most fascinating stages of sleep, in part because it’s so different from other stages of sleep.
-In non-REM sleep, your eyes don’t move, your brain waves are much slower, and you maintain some muscle tone.
+REM sleep is one of the most fascinating stages of sleep because it’s so different from the other stages.
 Traits unique to REM sleep that differentiate it from non-REM sleep include:

-• Brain wave activity that’s more similar to wakefulness than any other stage of sleep
+• Brain wave activity that’s more similar to wakefulness than non-REM sleep

-• Irregular breathing vs. the steady, slower breathing of non-REM sleep
+• Irregular breathing and heart rate instead of the steady, slower breathing and pulse during non-REM sleep

 Why Is REM Sleep Important?

-• Dreaming: A majority of your dreams take place during REM sleep.
-However, REM is not the only stage in which dreams occur — that’s actually a common myth about sleep.
-That said, the dreams you experience in REM sleep are usually more vivid than non-REM sleep dreams.
+• Dreaming: A majority of your dreams take place during REM sleep, and dreams during REM tend to be more vivid.
+However, REM is not the only stage in which dreams occur — that’s actually a common sleep myth.

 How Much REM Sleep Do You Need?